Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

-Perhaps the first systematic effort to build an exhaustive metadata schema for chemistry and materials science is the Chemical Markup Language (CML\cite{CML3,CML1,CML2}), whose first public version was released in 1995.
+An early example of an exhaustive metadata schema for chemistry and materials science is the Chemical Markup Language (CML\cite{CML3,CML1,CML2}), whose first public version was released in 1995.
 CML is a dictionary, encoded in XML for chemical metadata.
-XML is an extensible markup language, a general framework for encoding text documents in a format that is meant to be at the same time human and machine readable.
 CML is accessible (for reading, writing, and validation) via the Java library JUMBO (Java Universal Molecular/Markup Browser for Objects \cite{CML2}).
 The general idea of CML is to represent with a common language all kinds of documents that contain chemical data, even though currently the language --- as of the latest update in 2012\cite{b_note_CML_schema} --- covers mainly the description of molecules (e.g., IUPAC name, atomic coordinates, bond distances) and of inputs/outputs of computational chemistry codes such as Gaussian03 \cite{g03} and NWChem \cite{NWChem}.
 Specifically, in the CML representation of computational chemistry calculations \cite{cml_example}, (ideally) all the information on a simulation that is contained in the input and output files is mapped onto a format that is in principle independent of the code itself.
 Such information is: \begin{itemize} \item Administrative data like the code version, libraries for the compilation, hardware, user submitting the job; \item Materials-specific (or materials-snapshot-specific) data like computed structure (e.g., atomic species, coordinates), the physical method (e.g., electronic exchange-correlation treatment, relativistic treatment), numerical settings (basis set, integration grids, etc.); \item Computed quantities (energies, forces, sequence of atomic positions in case a structure relaxation or some dynamical propagation of the system is performed, etc \ldots).\\ \end{itemize}